TheoViel/kaggle_birdclef2024/README.md

 The input folder should at least contain the following:
 ```
 input
-├── prev_comps_features       # From the my dataset
+├── prev_comps_features       # From my dataset
-├── train_audio               # From the competiton data
+├── train_audio               # From the competition data
-├── unlabeled_soundscaptes    # From the competiton data
+├── unlabeled_soundscaptes    # From the competition data
 ├── xenocanto                 # From ludovick's dataset
 │   ├── audio
 │   └── BirdClef2024_additional.csv
 ├── df_extra_comp.csv         # From my dataset
-└── train_metadata.csv       # From the competiton data
+└── train_metadata.csv        # From the competition data
 ```

 - Setup the environment :